-Today’s guest post is from Mars Dorian who writes over at I luv Empire – which is his online comic and project to make the world a more epic place.
+Today's guest post is from Mars Dorian whose website is his online comic and project to make the world a more epic place.
 Mars is German and we hung out while I was living in Berlin (and talked together in German of course).

 This post shares his Japanese learning story and strategy… presented in his Japanese Manga-like drawing style with himself as the main character!
 It's over to you Mars!

 Since my early childhood, I was OBSESSED with Japanese culture.
 I loved the animation, the food and everything that came from that odd, little country on the other side of the globe.
 I knew in my guts that I was DEFINITELY going to go there someday.
 It was only a matter of time.